Skip to main content

 • Staff training included

-Remember: 53% of SMEs plan to invest up to $1 million in AI over the next year, but starting small gives you the experience to make those larger investments wisely.
+• One important finding from MIT's research: 53% of SMEs plan to increase AI investment in 2026, but starting small gives you the experience to make those larger investments wisely.
+The businesses that succeed aren't spending the most.
+They're spending the smartest.

 Week 1 Pitfalls: